RubendeBruin/DAVE/src/DAVE/annotations/annotation_layers.md

 The `Anchor` object holds:

-- position_1f, position_3d: These are user-supplied values that can be used to position the annotation in 3D
+- position_1f, position_3d: These are user-supplied values that can be used to position the annotation in 3D.
+By default postion_1f is None and position_3d is (0,0,0)
 - screenspace_offset : This is a user-supplied value that can be used to offset the annotation in screen space
 - node: The node to which the annotation is anchored

+Anchor obtains the 3D position in two steps:
+If the node has a `get_annotation_position` method, it is called with the `position_1f` and `position_3d` values.
-Anchor obtains the 3D position from a viewport (Scene Renderer) by invoking the `get_annotation_position` method of the `visualActor` associated with the `node`.
-This method, in turn, calls the `get_annotation_position` method of the node (if it exists).
-Otherwise, it used the logic implemented there.
+If not then the anchor obtains the 3D position from a viewport (Scene Renderer) by invoking the `get_annotation_position` method of the `visualActor` associated with the `node`.

 The properties `position_1f` and `position_3d` are passed to that function and may have different meaning depending on the type of node.
-This logic is handled by the `get_annotation_position` method of the `visualActor`.

 | Node type | position_1f                     | position_3d                      |
 |-----------|---------------------------------|----------------------------------|